-TO WHOM IT MAY CONCERN: The Jacksonville District of the U.S. Army Corps of Engineers (Corps) has received an application for a Department of the Army permit pursuant to Section 404 of the Clean Water Act (33 U.S.C. §1344) as described below:
+TO WHOM IT MAY CONCERN: The Jacksonville District of the U.S. Army Corps of Engineers (Corps) has received an application to modify Department of the Army permit SAJ-2007-02692(SP-MRE) pursuant to Section 404 of the Clean Water Act (33 U.S.C. §1344) as described below:

-WATERWAY AND LOCATION: The project would affect waters of the United States (wetlands) associated with Sixmile Creek.
-The proposed project site consists of approximately 128.6 acres of partially developed land located south of Pritchard Road, east of Interstate 295, and west of Old Kings Road in portions of Sections 36, 37, 39, and 40, Township 1 North, Range 25 East, Jacksonville, Duval County, Florida.
+WATERWAY AND LOCATION: The project affects waters of the United States (wetlands) associated with Sixmile Creek.
+The project site is adjacent to the intersection of Interstate 295 and Pritchard Road, at 6590 Pritchard Road (Duval County Property Appraiser Parcel Identification Number 003461-0105), in Section 36, Township 1 South, Range 25 East, Jacksonville, Duval County, Florida.

 Basic: The basic project purpose is commercial development.